 Bring enough water and food on your trip.
-It's important that German Shepherds have consistent access to water, especially as it gets warmer.
+German Shepherds must have consistent access to water, especially as it gets warmer.
 Your buddy will want to drink more than in the winter months.
 Several products on the market make that easy.
 Water bottles with attached drinking bowls are available in outdoor stores and online.
 It makes it easier to give your German Shepherd a quick sip here and there, without having to set up a water bowl each time.
-These work great wherever you go, let it be hiking, on the beach, in the car or wherever else.
-You can have 16 fluid ounces available for easy access while keeping the rest of your water in your car or backpack.
+These work great wherever you go, let it be hiking, on the beach, or in the car.
+You can have up to 16 fluid ounces available for easy access while keeping the rest of your water in your car or backpack.

 In the Car

 Lots of things can happen in cars, dogs can get excited about things they see and pee a little or they could get carsick.
-It is definitely a good idea to invest in a great back seat dog coverorcargo cover for the space your dog is riding in.
-4Knines has a whole range of high-quality products and it is the only dog car seat cover brand I personally use.
-They protect your car from dirty paws, nail scratches and provide extra comfort and safety for your German Shepherd.
-In addition, have your German Shepherd in a comfortable harness like a Julius K9 and clip that harness with a leash to a cargo hook or headrest for safety.
-In case of an accident, you don't want your German Shepherd to fly through the car, as that could literally kill you and your dog.
+It is a good idea to invest in a great back seat dog cover or cargo cover for the space your dog is riding in.
+4Knines has a whole range of high-quality products and it is the only dog car seat cover brand we use.
+They protect your car from dirty paws, nail scratches and provide extra comfort and safety for your pet.

 Please avoid traveling with your German Shepherd on an airplane unless it is unavoidable.
 The pressure differential and entire stress of the experience is not going to be a good experience for your dog.
 I personally would never put my German Shepherd in the cargo space on an airplane; too many dogs have died this way.
 This is somewhat different with a service dog traveling with you in the cabin, but it is still very stressful regardless.